4ahmnm1920-GHMP-G2/VRProject-RetroHorror-LCain/README.md

 ### Rest API:

 The Rest API integration will be used sparingly to increase its effect.
-Paintings will sometimes change to pictures of the player’s city or depict a map of their location.
+Paintings will sometimes change to pictures of the playerâ€™s city or depict a map of their location.
 If it is raining, they may hear the sound of wind and water droplets hitting a window in one of the rooms.

 Characters:

 There are five characters: Eth, the player, a knight and royal guard.
 Thorne, her stoic comrade.
-Spots, a deranged cervine they picked up along the way – and Reno, a princess and the guards’ charge.
+Spots, a deranged cervine they picked up along the way â€“ and Reno, a princess and the guardsâ€™ charge.
 Finally, the Warden is a supernatural foe who chases Eth during one sequence.
-Eth and Thorne are on a quest to rescue Eth, and somehow ended up in the game’s setting.
+Eth and Thorne are on a quest to rescue Eth, and somehow ended up in the gameâ€™s setting.

 In game, Thorne will be used for exposition should the player require it.
 Spots will be used for providing cryptic hints as well as red herrings.
 The Warden will periodically appear to be watching Eth, and finally confront her before the ending.
 Reno will only appear once, at the end, serving as a final confrontation and puzzle that can resolve in one of two endings.